Struggling with low traffic on your blog?

 If you plan to add the internal links to a blog with over 200+ blog posts, this plugin will save a lot of time

-But, how about old posts?
+But how about old posts?

-How do you find pages that have low incoming links or pages where you haven’t added enough internal links.
+How do you find pages that have low incoming links or pages where you haven’t added enough internal links?
 In this next section, you will learn how to identify such pages.
 Once you do that, you can start editing them.

 Low incoming links

-Update: If you are using WordPress, You can use the Linkwhisper plugin to find pages with a low incoming internal links.
+Update: If you are using WordPress, You can use the Linkwhisper plugin to find pages with low incoming internal links.

 Or we can use Semrush tool site audit feature.
-I have talked about Semrush a couple of times in my earlier articles and this is the SEO suite I’m using for the past couple of years.
+I have talked about Semrush a couple of times in my earlier articles, and this is the SEO suite I’m using for the past couple of years.

 If you are using Semrush, then use its inbuilt feature to find pages with low incoming links.
 If you are not using the Semrush, and using the Yoast SEO plugin, read the next section where I have shared how you can do the same using the Yoast SEO WordPress plugin.